cynthiaeddy/kayaking-backend/README.md

 PART TWO

-Go to https://github.com/zoey7117/kayaking_frontend and follow the instructions to run the Come On Kayak front end.
+Go to https://github.com/zoey7117/kayaking_frontend and follow the instructions to run the Come On Kayak frontend.